The Blandford-Znajek theory revisited: The power of the slip

-\textbf{\emph{The power of the slip --}} The power extracted from a rotating black hole via the BZ process can be summarized by the following equation (e.g. \cite{GHOSH}):
+The power extracted from a rotating black hole via the BZ process can be summarized by the following equation:

-where $k$ is a normalization constant; $f$ is a function of the event horizon radius $r_{\rm H}$, the intensity of the magnetic field $B$, the spin $a$, and the speed of light $c$; $\omega_{\rm H}$ is the angular speed of the black hole, while $\omega_{\rm F}$ is that of the magnetic field lines.
-The latter depends on the type and geometry of the accretion disk \cite{GHOSH}.
+where $k$ is a normalization constant; $f$ is a function of the event horizon radius $r_{\rm H}$, the intensity of the magnetic field $B$, the spin $a$; $\omega_{\rm H}$ is the angular speed of the black hole, while $\omega_{\rm F}$ is that of the magnetic field lines.
+The latter depends on the type and geometry of the accretion disk \cite{GHOSH, MODERSKI}.

-In Eq.~(\ref{EQ:BZ}), I have emphasized the term composed by the angular speeds.
-It is a tiny term -- its value can be $0.25$ at maximum -- and, therefore, it has not been studied very much, although there are some recent attempts of some more detailed analysis \cite{KOM1,KOM2,MARASCHI}.
-However, it is important because it can change sign and therefore it drives the direction of the power generated via the BZ process.

-It reminded me some analogy with the asynchronous electric machines (hence, the title of this essay).
-The analogy of the jet engine with an electric machine has been proposed by Lovelace \cite{LOVELACE} and re-elaborated several times by various authors (e.g. \cite{PHINNEY}, but see \cite{KOM2}).
-In the following, I will offer one more point of view of the BZ theory in the light of this analogy.
+In Eq.~(\ref{EQ:BZ}), I have emphasised the term composed by the angular speeds, which is the core of the BZ engine as stressed by \cite{KOM1, KOM2}.
+Since most of the authors focus on the jet generation, this term was often studied for this aim only (e.g. \cite{BESKIN, MARASCHI, AT}), set to its optimal value $\omega_{\rm F}=0.5\omega_{\rm H}$ \cite{MDT}, and the other values neglected.
+A few authors gave a quick glimpse on what changes when $\omega_{\rm F}\lessgtr\omega_{\rm H}$ \cite{LI, LIVIO2, UZDENSKY1, UZDENSKY2, WANG}, while others explored the analogy with an electric machine (\cite{LOVELACE}, \cite{LI}, \cite{PHINNEY}, \cite{WANG}, but see \cite{KOM2}).